krls2020/recipe-go/README.md

 Base of the recipe is ready for production, the difference comes down to:

 - Use highly available version of the PostgreSQL database (change *mode* from *NON_HA* to *HA* in recipe YAML, *db* service section)
-- Use at least two containers for the PHP service to achieve high reliability and resilience (add *minContainers: 2* in recipe YAML, *apacheapi/nginxapi* service section)
+- Use at least two containers for the GO service to achieve high reliability and resilience (add *minContainers: 2* in recipe YAML, *api* service section)

 Further things to think about when running more complex, highly available PHP production apps on Zerops:

 - Containers are volatile - use Zerops object storage to store your files
 - Use Zerops Redis (KeyDB) for caching, storing sessions and pub/sub messaging
-- Use more advanced logging lib, such as [Monolog](https://github.com/Seldaek/monolog), [Analog](https://github.com/jbroadway/analog) or [KLogger](https://github.com/katzgrau/KLogger)
+- Use more advanced logging lib, such as [Logrus](https://github.com/sirupsen/logrus), [Zap](https://github.com/uber-go/zap) or [ZeroLog](https://github.com/rs/zerolog)